WELCOME TO YOUR

 These drop-in Public Information Meetings took place partially indoors and partially outdoors.
 These open house meetings did not have a formal presentation.
 The City of North Charleston required masks inside their buildings.
 Masks were highly encouraged when not required.
 The COVID-19 conditions were continually monitored.
 In accordance with current public health guidelines, temperature checks were performed at all meetings.
 Anyone with a temperature of over 100.4 was not allowed to enter the facility.

-The purpose of the Public Information Meeting is to:
+The purpose of the Public Information Meeting was to:

 - Explain how YOUR input has been used to inform the concepts development and screening process

 - Ask for your input on the Reasonable Alternatives

 - Outline the next steps in the project development process

 - Gather information on historic or cultural resources and any potential impacts

 SCDOT is conducting a Planning & Environmental Linkages (PEL) Study for the I-526 Lowcountry Corridor EAST (I-526 LCC EAST), which extends along I-526 from Virginia Avenue in North Charleston to approximately US 17 in Mount Pleasant.
 The PEL study examines existing and projected transportation issues within the corridor based on the input YOU provided during the 2020 public information meeting and survey.
 Your input validated the data we gathered and was used to develop the draft Purpose and Needs.

 Our region is experiencing several trends affecting transportation, such as population growth, job creation, and changing technology and transportation preferences.
 With the increased number of vehicles anticipated, the current traffic congestion is expected to increase throughout most of the corridor if no improvements are made.
 Below, explore more about these growing challenges along the corridor, including what traffic might be like if no improvements were made.